* Partner laboratory

 Horse

-Equine influenza is caused by the subtypes influenza A equi 1 (H7N7) and A equi 2 (H3N8), although H7N7 has not been very present anymore over the past 30 years.
+Equine influenza is caused by influenza A equi 2, European and American lineage.
 In susceptible Equidae, an infection causes fever and a rough, dry cough.
 In unvaccinated populations, the virus spreads quickly.
 Secondary bacterial infections with mucopurulent nasal discharge are frequent and mask the clinical picture, especially in partially immune populations.

 Pig